-- 58. The Director of Parks and Recreation, the Director of Engineering, the Manager of Inspection Services, Bylaw Enforcement Officers and any municipal employee authorized by one of the aforesaid officials is authorized to enter at all reasonable times without the consent of the owner on any lot that is subject to this Bylaw to ascertain whether the regulations, prohibitions and requirements of this Bylaw or any cutting permit are being met or to assess or inspect any tree or tree remains on the lot. - 59.
+- 58. The Director of Parks and Recreation, the Manager of Inspection Services, a Bylaw Enforcement Officer, an Arboriculture Inspector, a Parks Supervisor, a Parks Development Review Coordinator, a Permit Coordinator and any municipal employee authorized by one of the aforesaid officials is authorized to enter at all reasonable times without the consent of the owner on any lot that is subject to this Bylaw to ascertain whether the regulations, prohibitions and requirements of this Bylaw or any cutting permit are being met or to assess or inspect any tree or tree remains on the lot. - 59.
 Where a protected tree has been altered, cut or damaged on a lot in violation of this Bylaw, without a tree cutting permit, or in excess of any permission or in violation of any terms and conditions of a tree cutting permit, the trunks, limbs, roots, and remains of the altered, cut or damaged tree shall not be removed from the lot until an investigation and assessment by the Director of Parks and Recreation is completed and the removal is expressly authorized by the Director of Parks and Recreation. - 60.
 No person shall prevent or obstruct or attempt to prevent or obstruct entry of any municipal employee authorized to enter upon property by this bylaw. - 61.
 In accordance with Part 7, once all replacement trees required under a tree cutting permit have been planted, or once the landscaping requirements of a development permit or building permit have been substantially completed the owner may either: - a) request that the Director of Parks and Recreation conduct a field review to confirm that the replacement trees or landscaping have been provided and installed in accordance with this Bylaw and any related permits, and if a reduction or release of securities is in order; or - b) have a landscape architect submit a report to the Director of Planning that the replacement trees or landscaping have been provided and installed in accordance with this Bylaw and any related permits, and if a reduction or release of securities is in order. - 62.
-AN EIGHTY-FIVE (\$85.00) DOLLARS re-inspection fee may be charged for every field review that has been requested and conducted after the first field review for any project where no reasonable attempt has been made by the owner to correct the deficiencies identified during the previous field review.
-No further field reviews will be conducted until the re-inspection fee has been paid in full.

-63. Stop Work Order
+A One Hundred (\$100.00) Dollar re-inspection fee may be charged for every field review that has been requested and conducted after the first field review for any project where no reasonable attempt has been made by the owner to correct the deficiencies identified during the previous field review.
+No further field reviews will be conducted until the re-inspection fee has been paid in full. - 63.
+Stop Work Order - a) If a contravention of this Bylaw occurs in a location where excavation, construction or other development is occurring, the Director of Parks and Recreation, the Manager of Inspection Services, a Bylaw Enforcement Officer, an Arboriculture Inspector, a Parks Supervisor, a Parks Development Review Coordinator, a Permit Coordinator and any other person authorized by a resolution of Council may place a "Stop Work Order" on the property halting all work associated with the tree cutting or tree damaging activity until the contravention is resolved to the satisfaction of the Director of Parks and Recreation.

-- a) If a contravention of this Bylaw occurs in a location where excavation, construction or other development is occurring, the Director of Parks and Recreation, Bylaw Enforcement Officer, Arboriculture Inspector or any other person authorized by a resolution of Council may place a "Stop Work Order" on the property halting all work associated with the tree cutting or tree damaging activity until the contravention is resolved to the satisfaction of the Director of Parks and Recreation. - b) No person shall disobey a Stop Work Order. - c) It is an offence to remove a Stop Work Order unless removed by written notice.
+- b) No person shall disobey a Stop Work Order. - c) It is an offence to remove a Stop Work Order unless removed by written notice.